mikeger/XcodeSelectiveTesting/README.md

 Going from the project to its dependencies, to its dependencies, to dependencies of the dependencies, ...

-Dependencies between packages can be parsed with `swift package dump-package`.
+Dependencies between packages can be parsed with `swift package dump-package` and dependencies between Xcode projects and targets can be parsed with [XcodeProj](https://github.com/tuist/XcodeProj).

 _BTW, This is the moment your Leetcode graph exercises would pay off_